jbiatek/BSGRulebook/rulebook.md

 Players must be given a reasonable opportunity to use abilities.
 For example, you may not rush to put cards into a Skill check to prevent players from using a card that can only be played before cards are added.

-The current player also chooses which components to place and which to skip if there is [a shortage](#component-limitations), and which space areas are resolved first when activating Cylon ships.

 ### Resources